Emmanu3l/SWE1-MTCG/README.md

 ~2 hours

 Jan 1-10:
 Focusing more on the DB and Server part of the project.
+Finally fixing the project structure errors that resulted by adding Maven.
 ~4 hours a day

 Konklusion (aus irgendeinem Grund nun auf Deutsch):